 One should note that it is not simply a matter of coming up with an appealing fundraising event.
-The key to victory is understanding your donors, what makes them want to give to your charity, along with what desires they may have regarding your organization.
-It’s also extremely important to thank them for every donation, no matter how large or small.
+The key to victory is understanding your donors and what makes them want to give to your charity, along with what desires they may have regarding your organization.
+It is also extremely important to thank them for every donation, no matter how large or small.

 Planning Your Budget

 Divide responsibilities between staff members, taking into account every individual’s strengths and weaknesses, so people are well-suited to their roles.
 By giving everyone specific responsibilities and plenty of time, you will more likely have a fundraiser that will run smoothly and efficiently.

 Set a Fundraising Goal

-Consider your ideas, your audience, and your plans to raise money from event partakers.
+Consider your ideas, your audience, and your plans to raise money from the event.
 This will give you an idea of the amount of money you might be able to raise.

 Advertise Your Fundraiser

-No matter what type of fundraiser you throw, whether you’re hosting it online or locally, no one will come if they don’t know it exists.
+No matter what type of fundraiser you throw, whether you are hosting it online or locally, no one will come if they don’t know it exists.

-If your event requires participants to purchase tickets ahead of time, you’ll want to start advertising at least a month in advance and make sure people know where they need to go to purchase their tickets.
+If your event requires participants to purchase tickets ahead of time, you will want to start advertising at least a month in advance and make sure people know where they need to go to purchase their tickets.

-This step should be given special attention and may be the most important consideration in your non profit fundraising campaign.
+This step should be given special attention and may be the most critical consideration in your nonprofit fundraising campaign.

 You can get your group even more motivated by setting up incentives, such as prizes or enjoyable activities for their hard work.